princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 Also note that the perceptron, along with every other kind of artificial neuron, is an estimator just like other machine learning models (linear regression, etc.).

 Besides the sigmoid and Heaviside functions, there are a plethora of other functions that have found great usefulness as activation functions. **You can find a list of many other activation functions in [this Wikipedia article](https://en.wikipedia.org/w/index.php?title=Activation_function&oldid=939349877#Comparison_of_activation_functions){:target="_blank"}**.
 You should take note of the rectified linear function; any neuron using it is known as a rectified linear unit (ReLU).
-It's the most popular activation function in deep learning.
+It's the most popular activation function in deep learning as of 2020, and will likely remain so in the foreseeable future.

 One more important mention is that the process of going from input data ($$\mathbf{X}$$) all the way to activation (essentially, the execution of an activation function) is called **forward pass** (or forward propagation in the context of neural networks), and this is the process we demonstrated above using the toy dataset.
 This distinguishes from the sequel process, known as **backward pass**, where we use the error between the activation ($$\vec{a}$$) and the ground truth ($$\vec{y}$$) to tune our parameters in such a way that the error decreases.